pnpm/rfcs/text/0003-templates.md

 We expect the `pnpm.templates.catalog` flavor to very popular for monorepos.
 This allows dependency specifiers to be consistent between different in-repo packages.

+There are a few rules on how a catalog defines shared dependencies specifiers and how they can be consumed.

+- The `dependencies` block of a catalog can be used in the `dependencies`, `devDependencies`, and `optionalDependencies` of a consuming `package.json`.
+- The `peerDependencies` block of a catalog can only be used in the `peerDependencies` block of a consuming `package.json`.

 ### Compatibility and Patches

 The `compatibility` and `patches` template flavors apply to the root `package.json` of a pnpm workspace and allow modifications to the dependency graph.